kaylynvaldezscott/deep-learning-challenge/README.md

 **Summary**

 In conclusion, the deep learning model was around 73% accurate in predicting whether or not the applicants will be successful if funded.
-Using a model with greater correlation between input and output would likely result in higher prediction accuracy.
-This could be achieved by doing additional data cleanup up front, as well as by using a model with different activation functions and iterating until higher accuracy is reached.
+Using a model with greater correlation between input and output would likely result in higher prediction accuracy, as well as potentially eliminating more columns that do not contribute.
+The data should be cleaned more thoroughly upfront before making more attempts, as well as trying different activations for the hidden layers.